 There's no denying that voice-over localization can be costly, especially when you scale up production.
 It's up to you to strike a balance between the potential cost of localization and creating a good learner experience.

-For example, do you know that a localized voiceover is required?
-Are your learners listening to it?
 One survey found that 75% of people keep their phones on mute while watching video on mobile.
 If this was the case with your learners, the cost of localizing the voice-over would have been wasted.

 On the other hand, the learner experience can be greatly enhanced by localized voice-over.
-Learners who listen to someone talking feel more engaged than those that just read, as one research study into students found.
+Learners who listen to someone talking feel more engaged than those that just read,

 Providing localized voice-over can show to your learners that you are committed to communicating with them in their own language.
 It shows that you value them as much as you value learners in your home market.
 Your company's international learners will then feel more engaged with your brand and your learning content.